 Call 919-771-4177 for more info.

-Other loan types that may be considered an existing position by lenders:
+Other funding types that may be considered an existing position by lenders:

 Multiple existing positions O.K.

-No penalty for other loans that are not mca’s.
+No penalty for other debts that are not mca’s.

-Business loans that do NOT count as an existing mca position.
+Business funding that do NOT count as an existing mca position.

-Monthly or weekly installment loans should not count as an existing position when applying for a cash advance.
+Monthly or weekly installment transactions should not count as an existing position when applying for a cash advance.

 Anything that is repaid monthly is almost always considered a separate type of financing.

-Most installment loans are also monthly repayment loans, but not all.
+Most installment loans also have monthly repayment, but not all.
 These will not be counted against your existing debt on an mca application.

 Secured loans are not considered in your businesses’ ability to repay a short term unsecured advance.
 It is a different type of debt and not calculated in the analysis.

-Real estate loans, equipment loans, accounts receivable financing are not counted against you.
+Existing real estate and equipment debt, as well as accounts receivable financing are not counted against you.
 As a result, they will not affect your ability to get an advance, nor affect the amount of the advance.

 4. Unsecured Revolving Lines